Make-School-Courses/ARCHIVE-MOB-4-Intermediate-Backend-for-Mobile-Development/01-Ruby-Part-I/Readme.md

 - Useful standard library methods
 - Structs

-Here is the list of topics we will cover today:
+Here is the list of topics we will cover _today_:

 [Topics](Topics.md)